awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-infornexusconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile InforNexusConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-infornexusconnectorprofilecredentials"></a>

- The `InforNexusConnectorProfileCredentials` property type specifies the connector\-specific profile credentials required by Infor Nexus\.
+ The connector\-specific profile credentials required by Infor Nexus\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-infornexusconnectorprofilecredentials-syntax"></a>